bgoonz/docs-collection/github/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/configuration-options-for-dependency-updates.md

 ---
 title: Configuration options for dependency updates
-intro: 'Detailed information for all the options you can use to customize how {% data variables.product.prodname_dependabot %} maintains your repositories.'
+intro: "Detailed information for all the options you can use to customize how {% data variables.product.prodname_dependabot %} maintains your repositories."
-permissions: 'People with write permissions to a repository can configure {% data variables.product.prodname_dependabot %} for the repository.'
+permissions: "People with write permissions to a repository can configure {% data variables.product.prodname_dependabot %} for the repository."
 redirect_from:
   - /github/administering-a-repository/configuration-options-for-dependency-updates
   - /code-security/supply-chain-security/configuration-options-for-dependency-updates
 miniTocMaxHeadingLevel: 3
 versions:
-  fpt: '*'
+  fpt: "*"
 type: reference
 topics:
   - Dependabot